 Like “biography,” the very term “literary criticism” can conjure up something tweedy and dull: more suitable for a grad school syllabus than a civilian bookworm’s must-read list.
 But not all works of lit-crit read like jargon-laden dissertations — some of them are as engrossing as the books they analyze blurring the lines between literary criticism and literature, period.

-Many of the sharpest critics are also poets, novelists, and short story writers themselves, giving them deep awareness of literary technique and the ability to express their insights with elegance and flair.
+Many of the sharpest critics are also poets and poetry editors, novelists, and short story writers themselves, giving them deep awareness of literary technique and the ability to express their insights with elegance and flair.
 Delving into their work can feel profoundly intimate: you’re invited to share in their experience as a reader — just about the most private experience there is.

 Eros the Bittersweet by Anne Carson.
 A poet and translator known for her scintillating, knife-sharp verse, Carson lavishes all her facility for language on this examination of erotic love in literature and philosophy, from Sappho to Plato.
 The resulting criticism is as gorgeous as the poetry it critiques.

 Passions of the Mind by A.S.
 Byatt.
 A renowned novelist, Byatt snagged a Booker for her brainy historical romance, Possession.
 In this beautiful essay collection, however, she shows off her considerable skills as a literary critic, writing with insight and, of course, passion on writers from Toni Morrison to Sylvia Plath.
 She interweaves her analysis with discussions of her own approach to craft, making this collection especially valuable to writers.

 Maybe you’ve already got a taste for "longform," the kind of nonfiction you find on outlets like Longreads and Narratively — it's rich in both intoxicating, real-life details and literary intrigue.
 If so, then you’re a fan of literary journalism.
 Also known as narrative journalism or reported essays, this category encompasses subgenres like travel writing, science writing, food writing, and even true crime.
 But all of it combines journalistic integrity with haute-literary attention to crafting scenes and communicating themes.